Hyacinthus Orientalis (Dutch Hyacinth)

 As long as that "fall over" happens gradually and naturally the stem shouldn't snap off.
 Alternatively, you can support it with canes or string to keep everything upright and neat.

-How to Force A Hyacinth Bulb
+How to Force a Hyacinth Bulb

 It's common to use forced bulbs in potting soil, but you can also grow them using just water in a glass. - Photo by storebukkebruse.